yuandere/isctree/README.md

-# [ISC Site Framework & Tree]
+# UCSD Intersustainability Student Council Site & Tree

-This project aims to redesign & rebrand the UCSD ISC website, experimenting with skrollr implementation for parallax scrolling.
+This project aims to redesign & rebrand the UCSD ISC website, implementing skrollr.js for parallax scrolling as well as integration of an events planner and calendar created by ------

-## other info
+## Other info

 Coming soon.